senkadir/dax-net/README.md

 # dax-net
-This library focus the create DAX queries with C# as fluent syntax.
+This library's focuses to create DAX queries with C# as fluent syntax.

           QueryBuilder builder = new();
             string actualQuery = builder.Evaluate(x =>